sprk2012/sprk2012-cfp/kuniaki_igarashi_how_to_build_a_Ruby_or_Rails_coding_environment_easily/README.md

 ## My bio (required)

-I'm working using Ruby on Rails, and I'm also part-time instructor to teach Ruby and Rails in University.
-We've struggled to run ruby many platforms.
+I'm working using Ruby on Rails, and I'm also a part-time instructor teaching Ruby and Rails at University.
+We've struggled to run ruby on many platforms.
 And we enjoy happy coding time in the class.
-Author of "Start-up Ruby" (be scheduled for publication).
-I did Lightning talks timer staff in SapporoRubyKaigi#1,#2 and #3.
+Author of "Start-up Ruby" (scheduled for publication).
+I was a Lightning talk timer staff in SapporoRubyKaigi #1, #2 and #3.

 ## プロフィール (bio in Japanese; optional)